María Seoane: Academics

-Seoane is a professor in the Journalism Master's program of the Chair of Journalistic Research at the University of San Andrés (Buenos Aires), and Columbia University (United States).
+Seoane was a professor in the Journalism Master's program of the Chair of Journalistic Research at the University of San Andrés (Buenos Aires), and Columbia University (United States).

-She has been an OAS consultant, and prepared reports on freedom of expression for the Inter-American Commission on Human Rights.
+Seoane was an OAS consultant, and prepared reports on freedom of expression for the Inter-American Commission on Human Rights.

 Militancy

-In 1990s she joined the select group of the Journalists' Association.
+In 1990s Seoane joined the select group of the Journalists' Association.

 In 2002, she signed a request from the Journalists' Association criticizing the detention of Ernestina Herrera de Noble by Judge Roberto Marquevich, due to the alleged appropriation of two children of disappeared persons.

 During the government of Néstor Kirchner she was director of the magazine Caras y Caretas.
 In 2009, under Cristina Fernández, she became Executive Director of LRA Radio Nacional.
 She resigned the position on 21 December 2015.

-She is a member of the group COMUNA, in favor of democratic communication.
+Seoane was a member of the group COMUNA, in favour of democratic communication.